-Partially because of its location, at the Cardinals complex in Jupiter, Florida, the club ends up with an interesting mix of players – from non-drafted collegians to high school stars to first-time US players from the Dominican Republic academy, a few top draft picks thrown in, and now and then, even more experienced players on rehab assignments to complete the mix.
+The GCL roster always features an interesting mix of players – from non-drafted collegians to high school stars to first-time US players from the Dominican Republic academy, a few top draft picks thrown in, and now and then, even more experienced players on rehab assignments to complete the mix.

 A historical perspective